pavankumar636/basic-react-todo-list/docs/index.md

 ## Triggers for starting the workflow.

  Node.js work flow can be started in various methods:
       on push event,

-    pull and
+      pull event and

       workflow_dispatch ( manual trigger).

 ## package.json